-21 & 22 below: Running prototypes at press launch
+21 & 22 below:

 'The Arup team is very proud to have led the development process which contributed to the production of the new Irizar coach.'

 Dandaro Retirement Village, Harare

 Andy Marks

 The Dandaro Retirement Village, set in the Borrowdale vlei in Harare, Zimbabwe, was conceived in 1995 by Wenham Investments, a first-time developer in this area, and completed late in 2000.
 It nestles between the wealthy northern suburbs of Alexandra Park and Borrowdale, with excellent access off the dual carriageway Borrowdale Road, 5km from the city centre.